Your home isn’t as comfortable as it could be, and your energy bills are through the roof, so you know it’s time for installing home insulation.

 Here’s the big question – do you do it yourself or hire an experienced contractor?

 There are many factors you need to consider when thinking about updating your home’s insulation, including how easy it will be to install yourself and realizing that some jobs will be well above your pay grade.
-Some areas of your home will require the skilled hands of a contractor, while others can be a DIY project if you don’t mind getting dirty.
+Some areas of your home will require the skilled hands of a contractor, while others can be a do-it-yourself project if you don’t mind getting dirty.

 DIY Insulation Pros and Cons

 There is a lot of time and effort that needs to go into a DIY insulation project, not to mention the blood, sweat, and tears if the project goes wrong.